 NOTE 1: This object is primarily useful to web analysis tools.

-A request object need not represent a valid HTTP request.
+A request object does not need to represent a valid HTTP request.

 NOTE 2: This allows an analysis tool that intentionally sends invalid HTTP requests to use the request object.